 MORE PEOPLE HAVE CRIMINAL RECORDS THAN EVER BEFORE

 In some rather shocking news, 1 in 3 Americans now has a file in the FBI’s criminal database.
 These records, unless they are sealed or expunged, last for 110 years.
 Young people are the most impacted by a criminal record — it can impact their job prospects and credit.
 Importantly, the FBI database will contain a criminal record for a person even if their case was dismissed.

 More and more people are arrested for minor crimes each year.
 High school students are arrested for conducting science experiments or for writing a story (a fictional story) about shooting a dinosaur.
 It’s clear that “zero tolerance” policies on crime lead to the arrest and creation of a permanent criminal record of children who should have never been arrested.

 All these arrests result in permanent records, and those permanent records can have a lasting impact for when people try to buy homes, apply for college, or interview for jobs.
 Statistically only 10% of people arrested and convicted of a crime attend college, while 37% of people who have never been arrested attend college.

 If you have been arrested and even convicted, it is possible to seal and possibly expunge this record.
-You can view our free guide to this process here.
 A criminal record doesn’t have to follow you for the rest of your life.